ssfsx17/sky-islands/readable.md

     damage dealt.
 You can also use your blood to melt through solid objects given enough time and enough blood to spare.
-  - **Amorphous** - Your natural form is a something like gelatin, ooze, slime, or good-quality refrigerated broth.
+  - **Amorphous** - Your natural form is a something like gelatin, ooze, slime, or good-quality chilled broth.
 You can use this form to slide down slopes, down drains, into pipes, etc. However, this causes all of your combat gear to fall off, and you also cannot perform combat actions in that form.
   - **Antigrav** - You always have Hover I. This improves to Hover II at Power Level 20, Hover III at Power Level 40, and Hover IV at Power Level 60.